sybip/gtm-lab/README.md

 [playHarder.md](https://github.com/sybip/gtm-lab/blob/main/playHarder.md),
 and subject to continuous breaking changes.

+## Core components
+The original building blocks of the gtm-lab software

+### gtmRadio
+Implements the goTenna Mesh FHSS waveform using a Semtech SX1276 radio.
+You need this module to communicate with other GTM nodes on the network.
+Uses `LoRaX` and `RS-mod-FCR` libraries internally.

+### gtmNode
+Implements the data packet handling logic: duplicate filtering, relaying, queuing, input and output.
+Uses `gtmRadio` for network access, and provides hardware-independent, waveform-agnostic functions for sending and receiving messages in `gtmAPI`.

 ## Optional / auxiliary code
 This is early stage work in progress, and the module descriptions below should be viewed as a statement of goals rather than current capabilities.